 The Jones Act is one area of maritime law that has received extensive scrutiny from lawmakers over the past few decades.
-To understand what makes the bill so controversial, you must first understand what the Jones Act entails, what it was initially designed to protect, and how proposed changes affect you and your ability to receive compensation in the future.
+To understand what makes the bill so controversial, you must first understand what the Jones Act entails.
+Knowing this will show how proposed changes affect you and your ability to receive compensation in the future.

 A Primer on the Jones Act and How It Affects New Orleans Workers

-The Jones Act was originally passed in 1920.
-It is there to protect maritime workers and ensure that the maritime industry is a safe and efficient.
-Employers are held accountable for any injuries or fatalities under the Act.
+In 1920 the Jones Act was passed to protect maritime workers.
+It was also put in place for workers to recover compensation from their employers.
+Subsequently, employers are held accountable for any injuries or fatalities under the Act.

-Recently, the Jones Act has received more national attention as the United States Customs and Border Protection Agency has attempted to revise and remove 30 rulings under the Act dating back to 1976.
+Recently, the Jones Act has received lots of national attention.
+The US Customs and Border Protection Agency has attempted to revise 30 rulings under the Act dating back to 1976.
 These relate to offshore operations and apply to the Outer Continental Shelf Lands Act.
 The changes proposed could limit overseas growth, and therefore the current presidential administration has put a freeze on these changes.

 The Controversial Changes Proposed for the Jones Act

 Over the past few years, lawmakers have been proposing changes to the act, some of which are highly controversial.
 Some lawmakers have even suggested that the entire bill should be repealed and replaced.
-This is because lawmakers feel the law is archaic, outdated, and restricts economic growth due to its effect on imports and exports.
+Because lawmakers feel the law is archaic, outdated, and restricts economic growth due to its effect on imports and exports.

-What lawmakers ignore, however, is the protections that this Act offers workers who are helping our economy thrive by working far from home every day out on the open water.
+What lawmakers ignore, however, is the protections that this Act offers workers who are helping our economy thrive.
+These workers are far from home every day out on the open water.

 Most of the controversial changes proposed for the Jones Act will not impact how workers collect compensation.
-Therefore, if you have seen the Act in the news and are worried that you might lose protections, you do not have to worry just yet.
-But with lawmakers working hard to change or overturn past rulings in Jones Act claims – there could be changes in the future that affect workers and the obligations employers have for providing safe work environments.
+Therefore, if you have seen the Act in the news and are worried that you might lose protections.
+However, you do not have to worry just yet.
+With lawmakers working hard to change or overturn past rulings in Jones Act claims – there could be changes in the future that affect workers and the obligations employers have for providing safe work environments.

 Are You Qualified for Compensation Under the Jones Act?

 Seafarer is a term used by the courts, and not all maritime industry employees qualify under this definition.
-Instead, workers outside of the realm of seafarer would be eligible under other acts, such as the Longshore and Harbor Workers’ Compensation Act.
+Instead, workers outside of the realm of seafarer would be eligible under other acts.
+The Longshore and Harbor Workers’ Compensation Act would be another option.